Natural Remedies for Overactive Bladder

 Prescription Treatment vs. Natural Remedies for Overactive Bladder

 Just like any medication, natural remedies like these can have a negative impact if taken incorrectly and may have unwanted side effects.
-If possible, to avoid complications, consult your doctor to ask about any known side effects or counteract with any of your current medications.
+If possible, to avoid complications, consult your doctor to ask about any known side effects of natural remedies that can counteract with any of your current medications.

-There are benefits to both natural and prescribed.
-Fortunately, there are so many avenues of treating the symptoms of OAB, which means that there are countless different ways to combating OAB, many of which can be done in conjunction with one another.
+There are benefits to both natural and prescribed treatment options.
+Fortunately, there are so many avenues of treating the symptoms of OAB, which means that there are countless different ways to combat OAB, many of which can be done in conjunction with one another.

-Things like lifestyle changes can be incorporated into any natural or prescription treatment.
+Things like lifestyle changes can be incorporated into any natural or prescription treatments.
 Choose what is right for you.
-Because there are so many treatments, it means that there isn’t one universal fix to one’s OAB.
+Because there are so many treatments, it means that there is not one universal fix to one’s OAB.

 Not all natural remedies are easy to get, nor have enough proof of ability to treat OAB.
-With all natural remedies, remember to always research it yourself before buying.
+With all natural remedies, remember to always research it yourself before buying it.
 Natural remedies can be promising and offer an alternative form of treatment that a prescription may be unable to do.

-Make sure you are comfortable and knowledgeable about what you’re taking.
+Make sure you are comfortable and knowledgeable about what you are taking.
 Perhaps a natural solution is right for you.